2022 Las Vegas Raiders season: Week 1: at Los Angeles Chargers

-In the second half, the Raiders scored quickly as Carr his Adams for a 41-yard play that moved the ball into LA territory.
+In the second half, the Raiders scored quickly as Carr his Adams for a 41-yard play that moved the ball into Los Angeles territory.
 Three plays later, Carr hit Brandon Bolden for an 18-yard touchdown to narrow the score to 17–10.
-However, the Chargers quickly responded as Herbert hit Gerald Everett for an 18-yard touchdown of his own, returning the Charger lead to 14.
-The Raiders moved into LA territory on the next possession, but were forced to settle for a 55-yard field goal to move within 10.
-Following a punt by the Chargers early in the fourth quarter, Carr hit Darren Waller for a 23-yard gain, but was intercepted for the second time a play later on a pass intended for Adams at the Charger two yard line.
+However, the Chargers quickly responded as Herbert hit Gerald Everett for an 18-yard touchdown of his own, returning the Chargers' lead to 14.
+The Raiders moved into Los Angeles territory on the next possession, but were forced to settle for a 55-yard field goal to move within 10.
+Following a punt by the Chargers early in the fourth quarter, Carr hit Darren Waller for a 23-yard gain, but was intercepted for the second time a play later on a pass intended for Adams at the Chargers two yard line.
 Following a punt by the Chargers, Carr was intercepted for the third time in the game, giving the Chargers the ball at midfield.
-After forcing the Chargers to attempt a 49-yard field goal that was no good, Carr moved the Raiders into LA territory. with less than five minutes remaining in the game, Carr hit Adams for a three-yard touchdown to narrow the score to 24–19.
-Following an LA punt, the Raiders took over with 3:30 left in the game.
+After forcing the Chargers to attempt a 49-yard field goal that was no good, Carr moved the Raiders into Los Angeles territory. with less than five minutes remaining in the game, Carr hit Adams for a three-yard touchdown to narrow the score to 24–19.
+Following an Los Angeles punt, the Raiders took over with 3:30 left in the game.
 However, Carr was sacked by former Raider Khalil Mack and fumbled the ball giving the Chargers the ball with 1:52 left in the game.
 The Chargers were able to run out the clock to win the game 24–19.